The Cornwall Experience

 - Air transportation to and from the Isles of Scilly and boat transfers between the islands

 - Transportation in Cornwall by small motor coach or minivans with a professional driver.
-Transfers between airports and hotels during the trip and a scenic train ride to and from the village of St. Ives are also included.
+Transfers between airports, stations and hotels during the trip and a scenic train ride to and from the village of St. Ives are also included.

 - Personalized support from two expert leaders